robcarver17/skipperman/docs/import_registration_data_help.md

 ***
 ***

-volunteer number

 - If this isn't actually a new volunteer: you will probably see buttons to select an existing volunteer.
 Click on the appropriate volunteer.
-If you can't se the volunteer you want, click on 'See all volunteers'. **It's really important that you don't add duplicate volunteers to the Skipperman data**
+If you can't se the volunteer you want, click on `See all volunteers`. **It's really important that you don't add duplicate volunteers to the Skipperman data**
-- If this is a new volunteer: check the first and second name are correct, then click 'add this new volunteer'.
+- If this is a new volunteer: check the first and second name are correct, then click `Add this new volunteer`.
-- If this isn't really a volunteer: click on skip.
+- If this isn't really a volunteer: click on `Skip`.
 The most common cause of this is where the parent has accidentally put the cadets name in instead of their own.
 The system warns against this.

 More help with identifying volunteers [here](identify_volunteers_at_event_help.md).